carla-simulator/carla/Docs/traffic_manager.md

 #### Stages

-__1. Localization Stage:__ For each vehicle registered to the TM, maintains a list of waypoints ahead it to follow.
+__1. Localization Stage:__ for each vehicle registered to the TM, maintains a list of waypoints ahead it to follow.
 The buffer list of waypoints is not created every iteration but updated.
 The buffer is deleted though when lane changes are applied to create a new one with the corresponding trajectory.
 The amount of waypoints contained in said list varies depending on the vehicle's speed, being greater the faster it goes.
 The localization stage contains a __spacial hashing__ which summarizes the position for every car __registered to the Traffic Manager in a world grid__.
 This is a way to roughly predict possible collisions and create a list of overlapping actors for every vehicle that will be later used by the next stage.

-* __Related .cpp files:__ `LocalizationStage.cpp`.
+* __Related .cpp files:__ `LocalizationStage.cpp` and `LocalizationUtils.cpp`.

-__2. Collision Stage:__ Checks possible collisions for every vehicle.
+__2. Collision Stage:__ checks possible collisions for every vehicle.
 For each pairs of overlapping actors in the list contained by the localization stage, it extends a __geodesic boundary__.
 These are extended bounding bodies that represent the vehicle along its trajectory.
 Collisions between two geodesic boundaries are communicated to the __Motion planner stage__ that will manage them.

 * __Related .cpp files:__ `CollisionStage.cpp`.

-__3. Traffic Light Stage:__ Manages some general traffic regulations, mainly priority at junctions.
+__3. Traffic Light Stage:__ manages some general traffic regulations, mainly priority at junctions.
 Whenever there is a traffic light, if red, a __traffic hazard__ is set to true.
 Non signaled junctions are managed with a ticket system.
 When coming closer to these, a __geodesic boundary__ is extended through the intersection along the vehicle's trajectory.
 If there is another vehicle inside of it, the parent waits for the junction to be free.

 * __Related .cpp files:__ `TrafficLightStage.cpp`.

-__4. Motion Planner Stage:__ Aggregates all the information gathered through the previous stages.
+__4. Motion Planner Stage:__ aggregates all the information gathered through the previous stages.
 Their guidance is adjusted with actuation signals provided by a PID controller, this stage makes decisions on how to move the vehicles.
 It computes all the commands needed for every vehicle and then send these to the final stage.
 For example, when facing a __traffic hazard__, this stage will compute the brake needed for said vehicle and communicate it to the apply control stage.

 * __Related .cpp files:__ `MotionPlannerStage.cpp`.

-__5. Apply Control Stage:__ Receives actuation signals (such as throttle, brake, steer) from the Motion planner stage and commands these to the simulator in batches to control every vehicles' movement.
+__5. Apply Control Stage:__ receives actuation signals (such as throttle, brake, steer) from the Motion planner stage and commands these to the simulator in batches to control every vehicles' movement.
 It mainly uses the __apply_batch()__ method in [carla.Client](../python_api/#carla.Client) and different [carla.VehicleControl](../python_api/#carla.Client) for the registered vehicles.

 * __Related .cpp files:__ `BatchControlStage.cpp`.

+#### Additional modules

+__Memory map:__ in order to ease computation costs during the localization stage, the map is divided into a grid of waypoints, so that these are not calculated every time.
+These waypoints are not the usual _carla.Waypoint_ accessible from the API but a specific data structure designed according to the needs of the TM.
+The grid of waypoints representing the road map is at the same time divided into different sections, each of them representing little portions of the road, for instance a junction.
+These sections are numbered and connected so that it is easier to locate a vehicle on the map and to identify which vehicle are close to it.

+* __Related .cpp files:__ `InMemoryMap.cpp` and `SimpleWaypoint.cpp`.

+__PID controller:__ the TM module contains its own PID controller to regulate throttle, brake and steering according to an intended result.
+The way this adjustment is made depends on the specific parametrization of the controller, which can be modified if the desired behaviour is different.
+Read more about [PID compensation](https://commons.wikimedia.org/wiki/File:PID_Compensation_Animated.gif) to learn how to do it.

+* __Related .cpp files:__ `PIDController.cpp`.

+---
 ## Using the Traffic Manager

+#### General considerations

 First of all there are some general behaviour patterns the TM will generate that should be understood beforehand.
 These statements inherent to the way the TM is implemented: